wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 This paper proposes FlatStore, a log-structured key-value store designed for NVM.
 FlatStore addresses the bandwidth under-utilization problem in prior works and addresses the issue with careful examination of NVM performance characteristics and clever designs on the logging protocol.
-Compared with prior works, FlatStore achieves considerable improvement in operation throughput especially on write-dominant workloads.
+Compared with prior works, FlatStore achieves considerable improvement in operation throughput, especially on write-dominant workloads.

+FlatStore is, in its essence, a log-structured storage architecture where modifications to existing data items (represented as key-value pairs) are implemented as appending to a persistent log as new data.
+In order for read operations to locate the most recent key-value pair, an index structure keeps track of the most up-to-date value given a lookup key, which is updated every time to point to the newly inserted key-value pair every time a modification operation updates the value.